How to Spend a Winter Weekend Exploring Blackwater Falls State Park

 Things to Do nearby Blackwater Falls State Park

 Drive Canaan Loop Road if you have an ORV//want to get a little mud on your tires.
-This 18 mile long road will take you from Appalachian highway (route 32) right into Blackwater Falls State Park or vice versa.
-Starting from route 32, the first 12-14 miles of this road are suitable for any car and provides access to multiple hiking trails and roadside camp sites/pullouts along the way.
-The remainder of “road” however, is the epitome of a 4WD trail and totally worth the drive.
-The road will then bring you back to hard pavement right at the Lindy Point Trailhead within Blackwater Falls State Park and is why we like to call it the “Bat Cave entrance” to the park.
+This 18-mile long road will take you from Appalachian Highway (route 32) right into Blackwater Falls State Park or vice versa.
+Starting from route 32, the first 12-14 miles of this road are suitable for any car and provide access to multiple hiking trails and roadside campsites/pullouts along the way.
+However, the remainder of “road” is the epitome of a 4WD trail and totally worth the drive.
+The road will then bring you back to hard pavement right at the Lindy Point Trailhead within Blackwater Falls State Park which is why we like to call it the “Bat Cave entrance” to the park.
 This is technically a public road so no permits are required and while there are some seemingly challenging spots, this road can easily be done without a winch, a lift, or the need for 4L.
 We have driven it a few times now in our stock Rubicon on 33’s, no problem (we do recommend airing down a little though… not necessarily for traction, just to smooth the ride a bit).
-It does get a little tight in a few areas so pin stripping is a possibility but other than that an around great beginner trail.
+It does get a little tight in a few areas so pin stripping is a possibility, but other than that it’s an all-around great beginner trail.

 Explore Funky Mountain Towns